chtm105/cnnxin25/README.md

 > To access FSLEYES viewer, type "fsleyes -std &"

 ## 2. Downloading Quantiphyse
 Installing Quantiphyse needs a conda environment, so need to install anaconda.
-But you have to bypass the new M4 chip and use the older Intel chip which has the installations for Quantiphyse already configured
+But you might have to bypass the new M4 chip and use the older Intel chip which has the installations for Quantiphyse already configured

 <pre>CONDA_SUBDIR=osx-64 conda create -n qp python=3.7 --no-default-packages -c conda-forge
 conda activate qp